xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

    * **Save** the changes.

      {% note info %}
-     In case the 'Call for price' option is enabled not for all the variants available a customer will see it like this:
+     In case the 'Call for price' option is enabled not for all variants available a customer will see it like this:
      <div class="ui stackable two column grid">
        <div class="column" markdown="span"><b>The "Call for price" option disabled</b>![540-variant-with-price.png]({{site.baseurl}}/attachments/ref_3K1pJExV/540-variant-with-price.png)</div>
        <div class="column" markdown="span"><b>The "Call for price" option enabled</b>![540-variant-wo-price.png]({{site.baseurl}}/attachments/ref_3K1pJExV/540-variant-wo-price.png)</div>